-- This medicine may interact with grapefruit and grapefruit juice.
-Talk to your care team as this could make side effects worse. - Check with your care team about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with ribociclib.
-Also, check with your care team before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - This medicine may interact with St. John's Wort and may lower the levels of the medicine in your body, which can make it less effective.
+- Avoid grapefruit or grapefruit juice while taking this medicine as it may raise levels of ribociclib in your body which could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with ribociclib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - Avoid the use of St. John's Wort while taking ribociclib as this may lower the levels of the medicine in your body, which can make it less effective.

-When to Call Your Care Team
+When to Call the Doctor

-Call your care team if you have any of these symptoms and/or any new or unusual symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

+- Fever of 100.4° F (38° C) or higher

+- Chills

-- Fever of 100.4° F (38° C) or higher - Chills - Headache that does not go away - Tiredness that interferes with your daily activities - Easy bleeding or bruising - Feeling dizzy or lightheaded - Feeling that your heart is beating fast or not in a normal way (palpitations) - Dry cough or a cough that is bothersome - Wheezing and/or trouble breathing - Pain in your chest - Swollen lymph nodes in your neck and/or armpits - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - No bowel movement in 3 days or when you feel uncomfortable - Signs of low blood sugar: feeling sleepy, increased hunger, sweating, shakiness, irritability - Decreased or very dark urine - Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, trouble urinating, burning or pain when you pass urine, redness and/or swelling of the skin - Signs of liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak) - Pain that does not go away, or is not relieved by prescribed medicines - A new rash and/or itching or a rash that is not relieved by prescribed medicines
+- Headache that does not go away

+- Tiredness that interferes with your daily activities

+- Easy bleeding or bruising

+- · Feeling dizzy or lightheaded - Feeling that your heart is beating fast or not in a normal way (palpitations) - · Dry cough or a cough that is bothersome - Wheezing and/or trouble breathing - Pain in your chest - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - No bowel movement in 3 days or when you feel uncomfortable - Signs of low blood sugar: feeling sleepy, increased hunger, sweating, shakiness, irritability - · Decreased or very dark urine - Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, difficulty urinating, burning or pain when you pass urine, redness and/or swelling of the skin - Signs of liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak) - Pain that does not go away, or is not relieved by prescribed medicines - A new rash and/or itching or a rash that is not relieved by prescribed medicines - · If you think you are pregnant